-3. Next, go to the Discussions API access section and use the Search users field to locate the user you wish to provide with API access.
+3. Next, go to the Discussions API access section (or, if applicable, the Tasks API access section just below it) and use the Search users field to locate the user you wish to provide with API access.
 When you select a user they'll automatically be added to the list below.

-Once a user is added to the list they'll be able to access the Third party access (API Keys) screen in their Discussions and generate their own API key.
+Once a user is added to the list they'll be able to access the Third party access (API Keys) screen in their Discussions or Tasks (via the gear icon in the action bar) and generate their own API key.

 Revoking API access

 If at any time you need to revoke API permissions from a user, click the trash can icon to the far right of their name and then confirm your action on the pop-up warning.

 NOTE—doing this will revoke all API keys* issued to that user, meaning that anything created with an application using those keys will no longer work.

 *as mentioned above, currently users can only generate a key for one endpoint (a Discussions post) and for one application (Zapier).